Daniel-KM/Omeka-S-module-CleanUrl/README.md

 Installation
 ------------

+This module require the module [Generic] installed first.

+See general end user documentation for [installing a module].

-Uncompress files and rename module folder "CleanUrl".
+Uncompress files and rename module folder `CleanUrl`.

 Then install it like any other Omeka module and follow the config instructions.